department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/README.md

 ## Overview

-The dot indicator is a notification style that aims to indicate that there is something that requires a user's attention.
+The dot indicator is a notification style that aims to call a user's attention to unread messages.

 ## Problem statement